Symptoms of Gum Disease

 There are other causes of swollen gums too, though, so it’s important to talk to your dentist if you have any concerns as an expert can provide the best advice on the right treatment for swollen gums.

-As well as speaking to your dentist and attending regular check-ups, there are several things you can do to remove plaque bacteria and, in doing so, help treat swollen gums.
+As well as speaking to your dentist and attending regular check-ups, there are several things you can do to remove plaque bacteria and, in doing so, help stop swollen gums.

 - Brush with parodontax Daily Fluoride Toothpaste, which is 4x more effective than a regular toothpaste at removing the build-up of plaque along the gum line (the area where the gum meets the tooth), helping to keep gums healthy and teeth strong.